The Nevada Independent

 In Carson City, the Legislative Building is located at 401 S. Carson Street.
 Free parking is available in the parking garage or in the two lots pictured on the map below.
 If needed, there will be a vehicle circulating the parking lots to provide an enclosed ride to the entrance of the building.
 If the vehicle is not in sight, you can call (775) 684-6812 to request transport.

-All visitors will be required to enter either through the north or west security entrances which involve metal detectors and x-ray machines for bags.
+All visitors will be required to enter either through the east or west security entrances which involve metal detectors and x-ray machines for bags.
 Because of construction, the east entrance near the parking garage is closed.

 Once you’re in the building, locate the room where the committee hearing is taking place.
 The room number will be listed online.
 We’ve included maps below, and they are also available in the building, but don’t be afraid to ask for directions if you can’t find your room!

-In Las Vegas, the Grant Sawyer Building is located at 555 E. Washington Avenue.
-Some legislative meetings will be connected by video to one of the hearing rooms in this building this session.
+Some legislative meetings will be connected by video to one of the hearing rooms in these buildings this session.
 Those meetings are marked on the legislative calendar.
-Public parking is available in front of the Grant Sawyer Building, and all those who enter will be required to go through security.
+Public parking is available in front of the Nevada Legislature Hearing Rooms and to the side of the Nevada Legislature Office Building.
+All those who enter the buildings will be required to go through security.
 Once you’re inside, find the hearing room where the hearing is being streamed and take a seat.

 Once you’re seated in the room in either Carson City or Las Vegas, it’s time to be patient and wait until your bill comes up.
 There will be an agenda for the day’s meeting, but bills may or may not be heard in the order they appear on that schedule.

 During the hearing for your bill, the chair will leave time for public comment.
 They will invite public commenters to speak by having those who support the legislation testify first, followed by those who are in opposition and finishing with those speaking in neutral.
-If you’re speaking, wait for staff to call for your position and then approach the microphone and share your thoughts.
+If you’re speaking, wait for staff to call for your position and then approach the microphone and share your thoughts

 Commenting over the phone